kbuffington/Georgia/docs/components.md

 The following are components which you can choose to install, but are not required.

-- foo_uihacks - UIHacks allows you to disable certain aspects of foobar itself (title bars for one) but may cause instability or break other components. _Typically_ safe to use, but install at your own risk.
+- foo_uihacks - UIHacks allows you to disable certain aspects of foobar itself (title bars for one) but may cause instability or break other components.
+It is _typically_ safe to use, but install at your own risk.
 Download it [here](https://github.com/kbuffington/Georgia/releases/download/2.0.0-beta3/foo_ui_hacks.2013-02-19.fb2k-component).
 - [Columns UI](https://yuo.be/columns-ui) by musicmusic - An alternative to the Default UI.
 I use this in my personal setup, but it is not required.
-- [foo_jesus](https://www.foobar2000.org/components/view/foo_jesus) by Yrkha - Autosave and backup your configuration, playlists and metadb files.
+- [foo_jesus](https://www.foobar2000.org/components/view/foo_jesus) by Yrkha - Auto-save and backup your configuration, playlists and metadb files.
 Everyone should have this installed in case something gets corrupted in your foobar install.